marktodman/race-pace/README.md

 ### Testing of User Stories

 The application was tested against all User Stories.
-The application met the objectives of the First Time User.
-The application met most of the objectives of the Returning User, although the ability to store and retrieve previously calculated race paces has not been included in this version.
+The application meets the objectives of the First Time User.

+The application meets most of the objectives of the Returning User, although the ability to store and retrieve previously calculated race paces has not been included in this version.
 This is addressed in the 'Future Development Ideas' section below.

+The application meets the objectives of the Developer.
+The user is guided through the application by clear instructions and defensive coding that prevents the app from crashing or producing an incorrect output.
+The output is accurate and meaningful based on the needs of the target audience.

 ### Manual Testing